 The new opportunities not only apply to the automotive sector – the entire production industry benefits from them.
 In their digital twin forecast, market researchers from MarketsandMarkets predict an annual growth of almost 38 percent and a volume exceeding 15 billion US dollars by 2023.

 Digital twins can be multiplied and changed as needed.
 That makes it possible to quickly examine the impact of changes made to individual components.
 Crash tests can be repeated as often as necessary.
 Furthermore, sensors can report specific cars‘ experiences back to their digital twins during their usage phases.
 The virtual representation „lives“ and evolves like the real product: This enables specific and detailed analyses that warn drivers in advance, recommend maintenance intervals, etc. – before vehicles break down or the performance of worn parts deteriorates too much.
-The improved service results in greater satisfaction with the car and enhanced brand loyalty.
+The improved service results in greater satisfaction with the car and enhanced brand loyalty, so if you want to purchase one of these cars, is time to start thinking about storage in your garage for this and other accessories.
 Therefore, digital twins are not merely virtual gimmicks; they offer concrete advantages that help to hit business targets.

 Do the brakes fit?

 However, it is also possible to connect the usage and design: Real vehicle components, such as braking systems, were created on automobile engineers‘ digital drawing boards.
 During the construction process, engineers began by using certain framework conditions and assumptions, typically based on their experience.
 They can now use digital twins to examine the set-up of braking systems in detail.
 Sensors report the forces that arise in certain situations, such as full brake application, to a digital twin.
 Using these findings, engineers can optimize products at an early stage.
 That means digital twins are helping the next generation of automobiles come to life.